Disc Golf – Do The Numbers Tell The Story?

 Here’s where things get interesting!
 As the data notes that at the end of 2018, active membership was approaching 46,457 individuals.
 Detailed information that reviews tournaments, website analytics, media activity, and more, highlights the popularity of the sport.
 This is often used as a selling point when approaching potential sponsors or event locations.
 When you’re a disc golfer, you’re regularly in a position of having to prove that the sport is legitimate.

 While the membership number is certainly specific and only denotes individuals who actually pay to maintain their PDGA number and ratings, it doesn’t really give an accurate idea as to the explosive growth of the sport.
 Take for example Texas, which is listed on the document as a leading US state.
 They estimate that 3196 members are active in that area.
-However, a brief look on Facebook at various Texas disc golf groups indicates a much larger audience.
+However, a brief look on Facebook at various Texas disc golf clubs indicates a much larger audience.

 The small print